 You set your own sleep status, either with Flows or by telling Homey.
 A simple Flow with a button on your night stand can be used, or you can create a Flow when it's after a certain time and a particular light gets turned off.

 The other way to update your sleep status is to simply tell Homey.
 Try saying "good night" or "good morning" for example.
-If you do this using the mobile app or Facebook Messenger, Homey will know for which user the status should be updated.
 If there is only one user linked to the Homey you can also speak to Homey directly to update your status.
 However, when there are multiple users connected on the same Homey, it is not possible for Homey to identify a user based on their voice.
 In that case, Flows with the trigger "A specific user woke up/went to sleep" will not be executed, but Flows with the trigger "someone woke up/went to sleep" will still run.